Financial-Times/ft-frontend-build/README.md

 Where your app will only ever build a single css file and a single js file. *You should set `isModular: false` in your config*.

 Note that it's recommended to store yuor templates with your other source code.
-This unusual approach is partly for code organisation reasons, but also allows you to use a build step that makes it easier to consume origami components' templates.
+This unusual approach is partly for code organisation reasons, but will allow you to use a planned build step that will make it easier to consume origami components' templates.

     root
       \_ js